 Finally, remember to enjoy your unique university experience!
-There will be many opportunities to take part in LUJ activities and events while you are here.
-These will be chances to practice your English, be introduced to new ideas, and get to know students from other classes and countries, as well as students in LUJ's Academic Program.
+There are many opportunities to take part in LUJ activities, clubs, and events while you are here.
+These activities are chances to practice your English, to be introduced to new ideas, and to get to know students from other classes and countries as well as students in LUJ's Academic Program.

-Although your studies will challenge you in many ways, I am confident that each of you can reach your potential and take away valuable new knowledge, skills, and memories from your experiences in the LUJ EAP program.
+Although your studies may challenge you in many ways, we are confident that each of you can reach your potential and take away valuable new knowledge, skills, and memories from your experiences in the LUJ EAP program.